 To find out more about visiting Mauritius head over the official website.

-Images: Anjjelo San Buenaventura
+Images and video: Anjjelo San Buenaventura